Timur-Raja/order-tracking-rest-go/README.md

 Integration and endpoint tests are located in the `testing/` directory.
 They:

-1. Run migrations against `TEST_DB_DSN`
+1. Run migrations against a test postgres db
+2. connect to a test Elasticsearch service
-2. Spin up an `httptest` server
+3. Spin up an `httptest` server
-3. Execute endpoints sequentially and do a simple response check
+4. Execute endpoints sequentially and do a simple response check
-4. Return the DB to the original state (only migrations applied)
+5. Return the DB to the original state (only migrations applied)

 To run tests: